FoxyOfJungle/Post-ProcessingFX-Docs/docs/pages/tutorials/area_masks.md

 ![Layer Range](./images/AreaMasks_0.png)

-> This feature is intended for UI use.
+> This feature is intended for UI use only.

 ## Creating glass effect for UI <!-- {docsify-ignore} -->